-The Sand Pebbles stars Steve McQueen, Richard Attenborough and Richard Crenna, and tells the story of the (fictional) gunboat USS San Pablo as it patrols the rivers in 1920s China.
+The Sand Pebbles was directed by Robert Wise and stars Steve McQueen, Richard Attenborough and Richard Crenna, and tells the story of the (fictional) gunboat USS San Pablo as it patrols the rivers in 1920s China.
 The people refer to the boat as “The Sand Pebble” and its crew as “Sand Pebbles” (hence the name of the film).

 The plot follows Holman (McQueen), a machinist’s mate who joins the San Pablo.
 After an offscreen incident, tensions between the boat, the crew, and the Chinese grow tenser than ever.
 The boat is ordered to leave the river and return to the coast, but the commander disobeys in order to rescue two American missionaries, who will surely be killed by the Communists if they are not taken away.